james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 # Happy Raspberry Pi Day!

-I'm a day late writing this, but seeing that yesterday was Raspberry Pi day has prompted me to put some words out about my experience with Raspberry Pi's - and a bit of a tutorial on how to set up what I have running currently.
+I'm a day late writing this, but seeing that yesterday was Raspberry Pi day has prompted me to put some words out about my experience with Raspberry Pi's.
+Plus a bit of a tutorial on how to set up what I have running currently.

 ## My Raspberry Pi Background

 I've always been interested in Raspberry Pi's due to the low barrier to entry, and their compact design.
 I mean a computer the size of a credit card?!
-I remember nerdly thinking that this was *so cool*, and to be honest I still do!
+I remember nerdly thinking that this was *so cool*.
+To be honest I still do!

 I got my first Raspberry Pi back in 2018 - the 3 B+ model.
 At the time I only had the Pi itself with an SD card, and some cabling to hook it up to my router and to power it on.
 It's a relatively cheap piece of kit to acquire in the UK.
-Nowadays, you can get [a starter kit](https://thepihut.com/products/raspberry-pi-starter-kit) for around £50, which will give you the essentials to get a machine up and running.
+Nowadays you can get [a starter kit](https://thepihut.com/products/raspberry-pi-starter-kit) for around £50.
+That will give you the essentials to get a machine up and running.

 They can be used for all sorts of wacky and wonderful ideas but at their core they are a tool to:
 * Learn programming languages